Yangon: Buses and cars

 Yangon has a 4456 km road network of all types (tar, concrete and dirt) in March 2011.
 Many of the roads are in poor condition and not wide enough to accommodate an increasing number of cars.
 The vast majority of Yangon residents cannot afford a car and rely on an extensive network of buses to get around.
 Over 300 public and private bus lines operate about 6,300 crowded buses around the city, carrying over 4.4 million passengers a day.
 All buses and 80% of the taxis in Yangon run on compressed natural gas (CNG), following the 2005 government decree to save money on imported petroleum.
 Highway buses to other cities depart from Dagon Ayeyar Highway Bus Terminal for Irrawaddy delta region and Aung Mingala Highway Bus Terminal for other parts of the country.

 Motor transportation in Yangon is highly expensive for most of its citizens.
 As the government allows only a few thousand cars to be imported each year in a country with over 50 million people, car prices in Yangon (and in Burma) are among the highest in the world.
 In July 2008, the two most popular cars in Yangon, 1986/87 Nissan Sunny Super Saloon and 1988 Toyota Corolla SE Limited, cost the equivalent of about US$20,000 and US$29,000 respectively.
 A sports utility vehicle, imported for the equivalent of around US$50,000, goes for US$250,000.
 Illegally imported unregistered cars are cheaper – typically about half the price of registered cars.
 Nonetheless, car usage in Yangon is on the rise, a sign of rising incomes for some, and already causes much traffic congestion in highway-less Yangon's streets.
 In 2011, Yangon had about 300,000 registered motor vehicles in addition to an unknown number of unregistered ones.

 Within Yangon city limits, it is illegal to drive trishaws, bicycles, and motorcycles.
 Since February 2010, pick-up truck bus lines have been forbidden to run in six townships of central Yangon, namely Latha, Lanmadaw, Pabedan, Kyauktada, Botahtaung and Pazundaung Townships.
 In May 2003, a ban on using car horns was implemented in six townships of Downtown Yangon to reduce noise pollution.
 In April 2004, the car horn ban was expanded to cover the entire city.

 On 16 January 2017, as part of public transport reforms, city bus network system Yangon Bus Service (YBS) was created by the Yangon Region Transport Authority.
-On 20 May 2021, YRTA was reorganized as Yangon Region Transport Comittee (YRTC).
+On 20 May 2021, YRTA was reorganised as Yangon Region Transport Committee (YRTC).
 YBS is claimed to be a disabled-friendly bus service and have a card payment system.
 Since January 2019, passengers can either pay with cash or smart cards through the machines installed near the driver seat on the bus.
 As of January 2022, it is claimed that card machines are installed on more than 1900 buses.
 Ride hailing services operated by private corporations such as Uber and Grab are also available in Yangon today.